-1. Pre-use Probes
+1. Pre-Use Probes

 Vendors may want to collect some data about the characteristics of their Customers.
-This falls into broad classes, such as demographic data, benchmarking, intelligence, etc. This data may be collected 294, 296, 304 independent of the appropriate times to collect this may be after the product has been turned on but before its use has begun 282.
+This falls into broad classes, such as demographic data, benchmarking, intelligence, etc. This data may be collected 294, 296, 304 independent of the use of a Customer Directed Product (CDP), and one of the appropriate times to collect this may be after the product has been turned on but before its use has begun 282.
 Furthermore, this data may be collected quickly, primarily by means of multiple choice probes 294.
-This pre-use interaction 60 would acquaint Customers with the presence of the CB-PD Module, its menus and screen design formats 284, and the process of conducting a Development Interaction (DI) with the product 284, 288, 294, 296, 299, 308.
+This pre-use interaction would acquaint Customers with the presence of the CB-PD Module, its menus and screen design formats 284, and the process of conducting a Development Interaction (DI) with the product 284, 288, 294, 296, 299, 308.

-While pre-use probes have many applications, the gath-65 ering of demographic data can be used to determine Customer characteristics such as age, gender, educational level, nationality, primary language, etc. As another example, pre-use probes may also be employed to learn the Customer's use of competing products, their purchase plans for certain classes of products, the quantity they intend to purchase, estimated budgets, etc.
+While pre-use probes have many applications, the gathering of demographic data can be used to determine Customer characteristics such as age, gender, educational level, nationality, primary language, etc. As another example, pre-use probes may also be employed to learn the Customer's use of competing products, their purchase plans for certain classes of products, the quantity they intend to purchase, estimated budgets, etc.

 Depending on the nature of the Customer Directed Product (CDP), it may be a product that is generally used by one employee or it may often be used by different employees.
-Thus, for products that are used primarily by one employee, pre-use probes will only need to be run once; for products used by a number of employees, a few key probes may prove valuable in each Development Interaction (DI).
+65 Thus, for products that are used primarily by one employee, pre-use probes will only need to be run once; for products used by a number of employees, a few key probes may prove valuable in each Development Interaction (DI).

-2. On-task Probes
+2. On-Task Probes